The Basics: Overview

 Many people who have chlamydia or gonorrhea don’t have any signs or symptoms.
 When there are symptoms, chlamydia and gonorrhea cause very similar things.

 - Men with symptoms may have abnormal discharge from the penis or burning when they urinate.
+A less common symptom is painful or swollen testicles.

 How do doctors test for chlamydia and gonorrhea?